Maine: Tourism

 Tourism and outdoor recreation play a major and increasingly important role in Maine's economy.
 In 2023, 15,267,000 visitors spent more than $9 billion in Maine.
+In 2024, Maine's outdoor recreation industry generated $3.9 billion and employed more than 32,000 people.
 An estimated 14% of the housing stock in Maine is used as vacation homes.
-In the late 19th century, artist colonies developed in Oqunquit and on Monhegan.
+In the late 19th century, artist colonies developed in Ogunquit and on Monhegan.
 Acadia National Park became part of the national park system in 1929.
 The park is one of the most popular national parks in the United States.
 It attracts more than 4 million visitors each year.
 In 2024, visitors spent $475 million in the Bar Harbor area where the park is located.
 The flagship L.L.
 Bean store in Freeport attracts more than 3 million visitors each year.

+Most visitors arrive in the spring, summer, and fall, and southern Maine's coastal beaches, including those in Old Orchard Beach, Kittery, York, Wells, and Kennebunk, are top destinations.
+In 2023, Maine's beaches attracted almost 4 million visitors who spent $2.5 billion.
+Visitors also visit interior Maine which has 6,000 lakes and ponds and many beaches, youth summer camps, lakeside homes, cottages, and lake-related businesses.
+In 2024, a study determined that Maine's lakes and ponds have an estimated total net value of $14.2 billion per year.

+Visitors also visit Maine in the winter.
+Between December 2024 and April 2025, more than 3 million out-of-state visitors came to Maine.
+Many arrive for the Thanksgiving and Christmas holidays, visiting towns including Ogunquit, which hosts a Christmas by the Sea festival, Kennebunkport, which hosts Christmas Prelude, Camden, which hosts a Christmas by the Sea festival, and Portland, where the Portland Symphony Orchestra hosts the annual Magic of Christmas concert series and the Maine Narrow Gauge Railroad runs The Polar Express Christmas train.
+At least eight Hallmark Christmas movies have been set in Maine.
+Visitors also arrive to experience Maine's winter outdoor recreation, including Nordic and alpine skiing.
+During the 2022–2023 winter season, 1,372,128 out-of-state skiers visited Maine ski resorts, including Sugarloaf, Sunday River, Saddleback, Big Moose Mountain, Black Mountain of Maine, Mount Abram, and Pleasant Mountain.